Switch agents and models with numbers, not vibes.

 Why this stays token-efficient on large codebases

 The reviewer is a full coding agent (claude or codex), not a one-shot prompt.
-That's a deliberate design choice and the single biggest reason NASDE scales to real repositories:
+That's a deliberate design choice and the single biggest reason Nasde scales to real repositories:

 • The repo never goes into the prompt.
 The reviewer navigates the workspace with Read, Glob, Grep (and optionally MCP analysis servers), pulling only the files it actually needs to judge each dimension.